callmeShae/callmeShae-github-readme/README.md

-👋 Hi, I’m Shannon Smith, but almost everyone calls me Shae.
+👋 Hi, I’m Shannon Smith, but _almost_ everyone calls me Shae 😄

 I’m a Software Developer specializing in Java.
 Prior to discovering my programming skills, I spent a few years in the ⚓ U.S. Navy ⚓, but now enjoy my time outside of work by...